Br3nda/drupal-module-comment_upload/README.txt

      Administer >> Content management >> Content types (admin/content/types).
    * Choose on Administer >> Site configuration >> File uploads (admin/settings/uploads)
      whether to have single or multiple uploads per comment.
-     If you choose "single", you can choose whether to display images inline by selecting "Inline display" for the "Images on comments" setting.
+     You can choose whether to display images inline by selecting "Inline display" for the "Images on comments" setting.

 All other settings are inherited from the Upload module.